 I can be whiny, bitchy, and very damn “emo.”
 Sometimes I will curse like George Carlin.
 I will be honest, raw, vulnerable—oh, the nerve of me!
 I’m not a professional photographer, so be prepared for that.

 I need an outlet for my thoughts.
 They threaten to explode my head.
-Blogging also helps me deal with times I feel lonely as fuck and misunderstood.
+Blogging also helps me deal with times I feel lonely AF and misunderstood.
 I have better chances of finding mutuality with the entirety of the web than with my tiny inner circle and local communities.

 I’ve spent over 35 years assuming writing was valuable primarily as a tool to get education credit and to vent my feelings in private, and that only a few geniuses were able to make a living at it.
 Now that I’m disabled and have already ruled out ballet dancer, opera singer, and nurse as a means to support myself, I’m writing to sort my thoughts and feelings.
-Writing can be done anytime, anywhere, requires little resources, and may pull in some cash someday.
+I can write anytime, anywhere, with little resources, and may pull in some cash someday.
 This blog helps me hone my skills.
 I hope someone will gain some insight, comfort, or benefit from it.
-I’m sure some tro**s will drop by as well.

 I started blogging about my physical and mental health issues in 2009.
 Then it was an earnest attempt to help others heal with food – but many people are doing that, so it seemed redundant.
 Then, I started a mental health blog—and posted my poetry on it.
 I tried a social justice blog too.
 This blog is about all that and whatever else I’m inspired to write.